madprops/airc/README.md

 There's a `config` command that prints a summary of various configs.

+Good to have a quick overview of what the bot can do.

 ---

 Changes to any config are saved in `config.user.json`.